c3rebro/Elatec.NET/README.md

                                 case MifareChipSubType.DESFireEV1_8K:
                                     if(reader.IsTWN4LegicReader)
                                     {
-                                        // for some reason. if the Reader is a Multitec with LEGIC one.
-SelectTag is not working properly.
+                                        // undocumented in elatec's devkit (as customersupport said): if the reader is a TWN4 Multitec with LEGIC capabilities,
-                                        // Instead, Search Tag must be executed before an Operation.
-It will Fail otherwise. await reader.SearchTagAsync();
+                                        // SelectTag is not working.
+Instead, a SearchTag must be used.
+The SelectTag is then executed internally. await reader.SearchTagAsync();
-                                        await reader.MifareDesfire_SelectApplicationAsync(0);
                                     }
                                     else
                                     {
                                         await reader.ISO14443A_SelectTagAsync(chip.UID);
+                                    }

                                     await reader.MifareDesfire_SelectApplicationAsync(0);
-                                    }
+                                    await reader.MifareDesfire_CreateApplicationAsync(
+                                        DESFireAppAccessRights.KS_DEFAULT,
+                                        DESFireKeyType.DF_KEY_AES,
+                                        1,
+                                        0x3060);

                                     var appIDs = await reader.MifareDesfire_GetAppIDsAsync();